w3f/General-Grants-Program/grants/speculative/subauction.md

 ## Future Plans

 We're huge fans of NFT space and really believe that Polkadot ecosystem will benefit from having NFT marketplace that can be able easily integrated into other NFT solution standards developed on Polkadot.
-Our end result should be a feature-specific pallet that could be pluggid in to another blockchain applications and a NFT auction marketplace site with curated content.
+Our end result should be a feature-specific pallet that could be plugged into another blockchain applications and a NFT auction marketplace application with DAO curated exclusive content.